OctopusDeploy/Architecture/Steps/Components/StepPackages.md

 ## Conventions

-Step Packages use a convention-based structure.
-This structure, along with the structure of the `metadata.json` file, is [versioned](https://github.com/OctopusDeploy/Architecture/blob/master/Steps/Concepts/Versioning.md) by the metadata's `version` property.
+Step Packages use a convention-based structure:

-Example Step Package structure:

 ```
   |-- package.json